coolsamson7/inject/README.md

 Here is a summary of the supported features
 * full dependency management including `depends-on`, `ref`, embedded `<bean>`'s as property values, and injections
+* full typechecking with respect to property values
-* property injections ( only.. ) including automatic type conversions
+* property injections ( only.. ) including automatic type conversions and number coercions ( for the fluent part )
 * injections resembling the spring `@Inject` autowiring mechanism
 * support for different scopes including `singleton`  and `protoype` as builtin flavors
 * support for lazy initialized beans